CopernicaMarketingSoftware/Documentation/SMTPeter/rest-api.md

 # REST API Overview

 SMTPeter provides a powerful REST API.
 With this REST API you can communicate with SMTPeter using the HTTPS protocol.
-The API allows you to send an instruction to SMTPeter and add some extra data to which the instruction should be applied to.
-When SMTPeter receives your instruction and the added data, it will take care of it.

 ## API Access Token

-To use the REST API you will need to [create an API access token](https://www.smtpeter.com/app/#/admin/api/rest-token "create a rest token") in your SMTPeter dashboard.
-This token is used to authenticate your instructions to SMTPeter.
-Therefore, you have to include this token in all your REST API calls to SMTPeter.
-Since this token is used for authentication, you should keep it private.
-For this reason you also communicate with SMTPeter via HTTPS so that the communication with SMTPeter is secure.
-You can create a new access token, if you need to, on the same page in your SMTPeter dashboard.
+To use the REST API you need an [API access token](https://www.smtpeter.com/app/#/admin/api/rest-token "create a rest token"), which can be created via the SMTPeter dashboard.
+This token is used to authenticate your calls to SMTPeter.
+You must keep this access token private, to prevent that other people can send out emails out of your name.
-After having created a new access token the old access token is revoked.

 ## API Endpoint